 If your machine requires a different voltage, follow the instructions below.
 The motor will need to be rewired according to the diagrams below.
-The thermal overloads must be reset or replaced with the proper pieces to maintain thermal motor protection.
+The DC power supply will need to be replaced for the proper input voltage and the thermal overloads must be reset or replaced with the proper pieces to maintain thermal motor protection.